 Table of Contents

-- estimating our total daily energy expenditure (TDEE)
+- estimating your total daily energy expenditure (TDEE)

 - setting a goal weight

-Now we are in a better position to talk about actual nutrition.
-We will start with the three primary macronutrients: protein, carbohydrate, and fat.
-In this lesson we will go over protein.
+With this background knowledge it is now time to talk about actual nutrition.
+I will start with the three primary macronutrients: protein, carbohydrate, and fat.
+In this lesson I will go over protein.

 Note: Alcohol is another macronutrient distinct from protein, carbohydrate, and fat.
 Fiber is sometimes considered a macronutrient but most consider it a subset of carbohydrates.
 I will discuss both of these in Lessons 8 & 7, respectively.